-To verify SIP trunking interoperability, the following features and functionality were covered during the interoperability compliance test:
+To verify SIP Trunking interoperability, the following features and functionality were covered during the interoperability compliance test:

-- Incoming PSTN calls to various phone types.
+- Incoming PSTN calls to various Avaya phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
-All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various phone types.
+All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various Avaya phone types.
 Phone types included H.323, SIP, digital, and analog telephones at the enterprise.
-All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client). - Avaya one-X® Communicator supports two modes (Road Warrior and Telecommuter).
+All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X Communicator (soft client). - Avaya one-X Communicator supports two modes (Road Warrior and Telecommuter).
 Each supported mode was tested.
-Avaya one-X Communicator also supports two Voice over IP (VoIP) protocols: H.323 and SIP.
-Each supported protocol was tested. - Various call types including: local, long distance, international, outbound toll-free, operator assisted calls and local directory assistance (411). - Codecs G.729A, G.711MU and G.711A.
+Avaya one-X Communicator also supports two Voice Over IP (VoIP) protocols: H.323 and SIP.
+Each supported protocol was tested. - Various call types including: local, long distance, international, outbound toll-free, operator assisted calls and local directory assistance (411). - Codecs G.729A, G.711MU and G.711A. - G.711MU Fax. - DTMF transmission using RFC 2833. - Caller ID presentation and Caller ID restriction. - Voicemail navigation for inbound and outbound calls. - User features such as hold and resume, transfer, and conference.

-- DTMF transmission using RFC 2833. - G.711 Faxing - Caller ID presentation and Caller ID restriction. - Voicemail navigation for inbound and outbound calls. - User features such as hold and resume, transfer, and conference. - Network Call Redirection using the SIP REFER method or a 302 response. - Off-net call forwarding and mobility (extension to cellular).
+• Off-net call forwarding and mobility (extension to cellular).